Mission Statement

-The mission of the Texas A&M Potato Breeding Program is to identify and/or develop improved varieties, adapted to the diverse environmental conditions of Texas, that will result in increased profits for the industry and provide superior products for consumers.
+Develop improved (high yield, high quality, biotic and abiotic resistances, healthier, more nutritious) varieties, adapted to the diverse environmental conditions of Texas (broad nationwide adaptability desired), that will result in environmental benefits, increased profits for the industry, and superior products for consumers.

 Objectives